Markos Vellidis: Panathinaikos

 Vellidis began his career by signing with Panathinaikos in August 2005.
 In 2006–07 season, he went on loan to Koropi, with playing in 17 matches.
 The next season, he went on loan to Diagoras, and played in 36 matches.

-Diagoras
+Diagoras Rhodes

 In 2008, Diagoras bought Vellidis from Panathinaikos.
 He made 62 league appearances for the club.
 He was a good penalty-stopper and was popular with fans.
 There was minor interest from some teams, but the biggest was by Aris.
 Diagoras' fans were very proud for their goalkeeper, because they wanted Markos to show his talent and value in a big team.
 And this team, was Aris.
 Vellidis made his dream fact, and signed with a team with many success in Greece and Europe.

-Aris
+Aris Thessaloniki

 His very good appearances for Diagoras were rewarded by a signing with Aris on 15 June 2010, getting the number 1.

 2010–11 season

 In the 2010–2011 season, Vellidis played 4 matches for Aris, bringing good performances.
 These performances were the reason for that Vellidis was recommended as a great talent and also was known that behind Sifakis was another very good goalkeeper.